Skip to navigation Skip to content

 • injured person, claimant or claimant's solicitor (unauthorised)

-If no contact attempts have been made, try to contact all parties, Table 2 has more details on contacting.
+If there are no contact attempts, try to contact all parties, see Table 2 for more details.

 • procedure ends here